‘Good luck with that’: Governor responds to Russian lawmaker demanding US give back Alaska - NewsBreak

 Speaking on an evening talk show Sunday, Oleg Matveychev, a member of the Russian parliament, listed off his country’s future demands, The Daily Beast reports .

 “We should be thinking about reparations from the damage that was caused by the sanctions and the war itself, because that too costs money and we should get it back,” Matveychev reportedly said.
-“The return of all Russian properties, those of the Russian empire, the Soviet Union and current Russia, which has been seized in the United States, and so on.”What is a no-fly zone, and how would it benefit Ukraine?
+“The return of all Russian properties, those of the Russian empire, the Soviet Union and current Russia, which has been seized in the United States, and so on.”Biden announces millions more in aid to Ukraine

 When asked if that included Alaska and Fort Ross, Matveychev agreed.